 Generator output is also assessed during Performance Assessment Intervals (PAIs), which occur when PJM declares an emergency action as listed in Manual 18, Section 8.4A.
-If a unit fails to perform as expected, generators may incur a Non-Performance Charge, which is equal to the performance shortfall multiplied by the Non-Performance Charge Rate.
-In 2022, PAIs occurred on June 13, June 14, June 15, December 23, and December 24.
-For the December 23 and 24 PAIs, PJM total nonperformance charges were approximately \$1.796 billion, reduced to \$1.226 billion in a settlement agreement.211 There were no such charges assessed in 2023.
+If a unit fails to perform as expected, generators may incur a Non-Performance Charge, which is equal to the performance shortfall multiplied by the Non-Performance Charge Rate.214 In 2022, PAIs occurred on June 13, June 14, June 15, December 23, and December 24.
+For the December 23 and 24 PAIs, PJM total nonperformance charges were approximately \$1.796 billion, reduced to \$1.226 billion in a settlement agreement.215 There were no such charges assessed in 2023 or in the first three months of 2024.

 For each day of a delivery year, generators are required to meet their daily unforced capacity commitments.
-Generation owners have the option to buy replacement capacity that satisfies the same locational requirements.
-Failure to meet this commitment can result in a Daily Capacity Resource Deficiency Charge.
-214 215 This charge is equal to the Daily Deficiency Rate multiplied by the difference between a resource's daily commitments and daily position.
-Thirty resources were assessed for deficiency charges in 2021, 64 resources were assessed for deficiency charges in 2022, and 175 resources were assessed for deficiency charges in 2023.
+Generation owners have the option to buy replacement capacity that satisfies the same locational requirements.216 217 Failure to meet this commitment can result in a Daily Capacity Resource Deficiency Charge.218 219 This charge is equal to the Daily Deficiency Rate multiplied by the difference between a resource's daily commitments and daily position.
+Thirty resources were assessed for deficiency charges in 2021,